Best Intermediate Acoustic Guitar (our top Pick)

 6. Taylor Academy Series 12e Acoustic Guitar

-The smaller size and concert body style has it slated for fingerstyle playing, but we've liked it in a rhythm and strumming context as well.
-We've also found that the ES-B preamp does a great job replicating the guitar's natural sound in electrically amplified form.
+The smaller size and concert body style of the 12e is good for fingerstyle playing, but we've liked it for rhythm and strumming as well.
+We've also found that the ES-B preamp does a great job replicating the guitar's natural sound when played through an amp.
+It definitely picks up a lot of right hand dynamics, highlighting pick scrapes and movement.

 Read more: Best Taylor acoustic guitars